grannycart/subworld-shortstory1/10kstorynotes.md

 * They hold on, panicked, until randomness re-asserts itself and the watches de-sync
 	* It's about randomness: it clumps together and endangers them, comes apart and they are free.
 * They drift off with a deep-water current until they are out of range of the pursuers.
+	* Cassandra can hear the passing current, it sounds like the wind